Best Software

 Self-service with guardrails.
 The bottleneck problem does not get solved by making lawyers faster.
 It gets solved by letting business teams handle routine contracts independently, within rules legal defines.
 The best in-house CLM tools create a governance model: legal sets the rules, business teams self-serve, and legal only reviews exceptions.

 Inbound contract review.
 In-house teams spend more time reviewing contracts they receive than drafting their own.
 Vendor agreements, customer paper, partnership terms.
-Your CLM needs to compare incoming documents against your playbook and highlight what matters, so you spend 30 minutes on focused review instead of 3 hours reading every clause.
+Your CLM needs to compare incoming documents against your playbook and highlight what matters, so you spend a focused session on the clauses that differ instead of reading every page.
 For more on this workflow, see our guide to contract redlining software.

 Bind